 Architectural Histories offers authors the possibility to add the same abstract in a language of the author’s choice (e.g. native language).
 With this optional feature, the journal wants to support the multi-lingual dissemination of an author’s work.

-Any acknowledgements must appear under this heading, placed after the main text but before the reference list.
+Any acknowledgements must appear under the heading “Acknowledgements,” placed after the main text but before the reference list.

 If any of the authors have any competing interests then these must be declared.
 A short paragraph should be placed before the references.
 Guidelines for competing interests can be found here.